jimmyd-be/Home-Assistant-Sensor-Renson-Ventilation/README.md

 # Home Assistant Sensor for Renson ventilation

 This is an unofficial way of getting data from the ventilation system and changing some settings of the ventilation system.
+I will try to implement all features of the Endura delta app inside the integration of Home Assistant.

 Tested with Endura Delta on firmware version 0.0.67